 - Makes the skin cancer doctor stop in their tracks to carefully evaluate the mole with dermoscopy.

 Dermoscopy is very helpful although it may still not be possible for the doctor to call a lesion either a melanoma or atypical mole (dysplastic nevus) without a biopsy.
 Regular screenings are key to detecting melanoma as early as possible.
 The only downside is that you may have a biopsy that shows up a harmless ‘dysplastic nevus.’

-The term atypical mole is used by doctors during a skin check, whilst the term dysplastic mole usually is used by pathologists.
+The term atypical mole is used by doctors during a skin check, whilst the term dysplastic mole is used by pathologists.

 Even the pathologist may have difficulty telling apart a melanoma from a dysplastic nevus.
 Indeed, a ‘Severely dysplastic nevus’ is usually treated as a melanoma.

 The story of a mole that ‘was turning’

 Let’s get back to that story where your skin doctor or Dermatologist phones you after a skin biopsy.
 The pathology reports a dysplastic nevus and you are informed that it ‘might have turned into a melanoma.’

 The possibility that a ‘dysplastic nevus’ can turn into a melanoma is very small, and certainly not the reason for having the biopsy.
 The true interpretation of this story is is that the appearance of the mole at the time of the skin check was concerning to the extent that a biopsy was required to exclude a melanoma.